open-sauced/intro/CONTRIBUTING.md

 3. **Write content**

-   Open the newly created Markdown file in a text editor or Markdown editor and write the content for your chapter using Markdown syntax.
+   Open the newly created Markdown file in a text editor and write the content for your chapter using the Markdown syntax.

    You can include headings, text, images, links, lists, and other elements to present your information effectively.